intel-analytics/BigDL-2.x/README.md

    ```

 ### `autograd`
-`autograd` provides automatic differentiation for math operations, so that you can easily build your own *custom loss and layer* (in both Python and Scala), as illustracted below.
+`autograd` provides automatic differentiation for math operations, so that you can easily build your own *custom loss and layer* (in both Python and Scala), as illustrated below.

 1. Define custom functions using `autograd`
    ```